stertooy/gda-image/README.md

 This repository contains (unofficial!)
 Docker images with GAP and its packages pre-installed inside a (minimal) Ubuntu environment.
 They are not meant to be ran interactively - it is recommended to use the official GAP Docker images for that purpose: [master](https://github.com/gap-system/gap-docker-master), [4.11](https://github.com/gap-system/gap-docker-stable-4.11), [4.10](https://github.com/gap-system/gap-docker-stable-4.10) and [4.9](https://github.com/gap-system/gap-docker-stable-4.9).

-## Available images

-The images follow a naming schema of VERSION-TYPE, where VERSION is any of the following:
+The images follow a naming schema of VERSION-TYPE.

+## Available versions

+The following versions of GAP are available:
   - `4.10.0`
   - `4.10.1`
   - `4.10.2`